R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/README.md

 `dcredit=-1`: minimum number of digits. (‡)<br>
 `maxrepeat=3`: limit on repeated consecutive characters.<br>
 `reject_username`: rejects the new password if it contains the login, either in straight or reversed form.<br>
-`difok=7`: number of changes (inserts, removals, or replacements) in the new password vs the old.<br>
+`difok=7`: number of changes (inserts, removals, or replacements) in the new password *vs* the old.<br>
 `enforce_for_root`: as per instructions!

 (‡) **NOTE**: It is possible to use a *credit* system, wherein `ucredit`, `lcredit`, `dcredit` and `ocredit`—for *other*—are tallied against the `minlen` requirement.
 In this system, the value numbers are positive.
 - You can list the Linux services that use Linux-PAM with `ls /etc/pam.d`
 - For more details, open the **man** pages, `man 5 pam.d` and `man 8 pam_pwquality`.

+Another interesting item one can modify in `/etc/pam.d/common-password` is the algorithm used to encrypt the passwords.
+User account information is kept in `/etc/passwd`—accessible through `getent passwd`—, while the passwords are stored in `/etc/shadow`.
+The nifty way to open/edit this file is with command **vipw**.
+- Find more on these files in the **man** pages, `man 5 passwd` and `man 5 shadow`.

 Type **reboot** to restart the machine if you wish to try the new password conditions.
 The command to change passwords is `passwd [LOGIN]`.
 If no `LOGIN` is typed, the current user is presumed.
 - Notice that the `root` user does not have to present the current password before typing a new one, neither for itself nor other users.
 Therefore, the minimum 7-character difference with the old password rule is not applicable to `root`, in accordance with the project document!

-Another interesting item one can modify in `/etc/pam.d/common-password` is the algorithm used to encrypt the passwords.
-User account information is kept in `/etc/passwd`—accessible through `getent passwd`—, while the passwords are stored in `/etc/shadow`.
-The nifty way to open/edit this file is with command **vipw**.
-- Find more on these files in the **man** pages `man 5 passwd` and `man 5 shadow`.

 #### A.3.e sudo installation & configuration